dmlc/xgboost/doc/parameter.rst

 * ``single_precision_histogram``, [default= ``false``]

   - Use single precision to build histograms instead of double precision.
+Currently disabled for ``gpu_hist``.

 * ``max_cat_to_onehot``